Last updated: December 6th, 2022

 1. New Sim Racing PC

-While Christmas isn’t exactly around the corner, it is coming soon.
-To avoid any potential disappointment, it’s better to order these kinds of gifts a couple of months early to avoid any delivery hiccups or risking items going out of stock.
-With delays related to Covid-19 and well-documented shortages of items like new graphics cards, really ought to plan ahead to avoid potential disappointment.
+So Christmas is around the corner, it is coming soon.
+To avoid any potential disappointment, it’s better to order these kinds of gifts early to avoid any delivery hiccups or risking items going out of stock.
+With delays related to global production and well-documented shortages of items in the past, like new graphics cards, really ought to plan ahead to avoid potential disappointment.

-At this stage rather than hunting high and low for individual PC components, you’d probably be better off buying a completely new sim racing PC.
+At this stage rather than hunting high and low for individual PC components, you genuinely may be better off buying a completely new sim racing PC.
 Check out our complete guide here or take a look at this recommendation:

 2. A Complete Racing Simulator

-Wow – if you’re buying someone a complete simulator for Christmas that’s a might gift indeed!
+Wow – if you’re buying someone a complete simulator for Christmas that’s a mighty gift indeed!
 We’ve recently designed two simulators at two different price points.

 Our ethos is to recommend component parts with upgradeability in mind.
 We always say build a sim on the best chassis (sim racing cockpit) you can afford because if and when you upgrade your pedals or steering wheelbase, the forces are so much higher than cheaper rigs tend to start to flex.
 Flex is literally bending and you steer or brake.
 Not ideal!
 By following our guides you can quickly order the individual items ready to build a sim racing rig on Christmas day!